Ehanlion/mist_obsidian_mobile/10. Mist/Trawlrock.md

 	- There are aquan priests here and brutes hidden underwater in the caves lurking
 ## Mini‑quest 1 – Saltstone Brewery sabotage

 **Hook & setup.** The Saltstone Brewery’s briny pale ales have turned sour and the brewers beg the PCs for help.
-The brewery is carved into the cliff and its fermentation caves descend to sea level[GitHub](https://github.com/Ehanlion/mist_obsidian_mobile/blob/daefa6e4462b04c83f5bfb00d800586ce1dca399/10.%20Mist/Trawlrock.md#L32-L35).
-This subterranean complex is where the party first encounters **giant crabs**—medium beasts that can breathe air and water and attack with claws that grapple their targets[roll20.net](https://roll20.net/compendium/dnd5e/Giant%20Crab#:~:text=Amphibious%3A%20The%20crab%20can%20breathe,air%20and%20water).
+The brewery is carved into the cliff and its fermentation caves descend to sea level.
+This subterranean complex is where the party first encounters **giant crabs**—medium beasts that can breathe air and water and attack with claws that grapple their targets.

 **Scenes & obstacles.**
 - **Investigation.** In the upper brewery, characters can question **Daelin Netscar** (head brewer) and examine vats.
 Perception or Investigation checks (DC 12–14) reveal fragments of shell, broken barnacles and briny footprints